S2000Erwin/sendmoremoney/README.md

 This is an attempt to try to solve this problem

+# Usage
+./sendmoremoney send more money
+OR
+./sendmoremoney.exe crack hack error in Windows
+There must be 3 arguments

 # Background
 "Send More Money" is a Math problem.
 It can be depicted like this...
     S E N D